lamini-ai/lamini-examples/prompt_engineering.md

 release tapes of his conversations with his advisors, as part of a court order to comply with the Presidential Records Act.
 ```

+Although the response is factual, you may want the response to be phrased differently.
+Perhaps you seek a more elaborate response?
+Perhaps you prefer the response tailored for a particular audience,
+or you have other constraints?
+Please follow this tutorial to acquire all key strategies for creating excellent prompts.

 Note that there's no need to include the
 special `[INST]` and `[/INST]` around the prompt.